 The Better Alignment Project is a ground-breaking two-year project focused on driving better alignment in the corporate reporting landscape, to make it easier for companies to prepare effective and coherent disclosures that meet the information needs of capital markets and society.
 Participants of the Corporate Reporting Dialogue have committed to driving better alignment of sustainability reporting frameworks, as well as with frameworks that promote further integration between non-financial and financial reporting.

-Between 20 March and 30 April 2019, stakeholders are encouraged to have their say on how the Corporate Reporting Dialogue can drive better alignment in the reporting landscape.
-You can do this through an online survey, or by attending one of our global roundtables.
-The survey will inform our initial report, showing the linkages of the TCFD recommendations with the respective frameworks and the linkages between frameworks.
+Between March and June 2019, a multi-stakeholder consultation was held on how the Corporate Reporting Dialogue can drive better alignment in the reporting landscape.
+The online survey and global roundtables responses will inform our initial report, showing the linkages of the TCFD recommendations with the respective frameworks and the linkages between frameworks.
 It will also inform potential areas for Dialogue participants to focus on going forward as we drive better alignment.

 The Dialogue has developed an online mapping tool to show the links between participants’ reporting initiatives.
 The landscape map provides a snapshot of corporate reporting initiatives and is a common reference point for demonstrating alignment through the lens of Integrated Reporting.